 Some types of alternative medicine may help people with Parkinson's disease, including:

 Living with any chronic illness can be difficult, and it's normal to feel angry, depressed or discouraged at times.
 Parkinson's disease presents special problems because it can cause chemical changes in your brain that make you feel anxious or depressed.
 And Parkinson's disease can be profoundly frustrating, as walking, talking and even eating become more difficult and time-consuming.

 Although friends and family can be your best allies, the understanding of people who know what you're going through can be especially helpful.
-Support groups aren't for everyone, but for many people, they can be a good resource for practical information about Parkinson's disease, as well as a place to find understanding from people that are going through the same things you are.
+Support groups aren't for everyone.
+However, for many people with Parkinson's disease and their families, support groups can be a good resource for practical information and education about Parkinson's disease.
+Also, support groups offer a place for you to find people who are going through similar situations and can provide you with support.

 To learn about support groups in your community, talk to your doctor, a Parkinson's disease social worker or a local public health nurse.
 Or contact the National Parkinson Foundation or the American Parkinson Disease Association.

-Since the cause of Parkinson's is unknown, definitive ways to prevent the disease also remain a mystery.
+Because the cause of Parkinson's is unknown, definitive ways to prevent the disease also remain a mystery.
 However, some research has shown that caffeine — which is found in coffee, tea and cola — may reduce the risk of developing Parkinson's disease.
+Green tea also may reduce the risk of developing Parkinson's disease.